mollyim/mollyim-android/README.md

 <sup>(1)</sup> If you are running a custom ROM and the app fails to register with Play Services, try the FOSS flavor.<br/>
 <sup>(2)</sup> You may need to disable the system battery optimizations to receive notifications in background.

-Just install the flavor of Molly you prefer to run, and it will replace any previous version.
-The data and settings will be preserved so that you do not have to re-register.

 ## Compatibility with Signal